ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 matrix multiplication.

-Add the `multiply` function, outside of the `Matrix` class, but in the `MatComp` namespace in `include/Matrix/Matrix.h`. `multiply` will check that the arguments have compatible dimensions, then create an uninitialized matrix that will hold the multiplication result and eventually perform the multiplication to fill it.
+Add the `multiply` function, outside of the `Matrix` class, but in the `MatComp` namespace in `include/Matrix/Matrix.h`. `multiply` checks that the arguments have compatible dimensions, then create an uninitialized matrix that holds the multiplication result and eventually perform the multiplication to fill it.

 ```CPP